vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 A Breakout is a fundamental object in the VisionStream platform, and is essentially an encapsulation of a live streaming session.

-### Overview
+## Overview

-A Breakout is a child of an Event, in that an Event (usually) consists of many Breakouts.
+A Breakout is a child of an Event.
+An Event (usually) consists of many Breakouts.

 Admin users will create new Breakout records, entering name, date, time, duration and location of the live stream.